memudualimatou/TWITTER-NLP-LIGHTGBM/README.md

 # twitter-NLP-LIGHTGBM
-this dataset is from a Zindi africa hackathon

 PROBLEM OF STATEMENT
 ML-driven sentiment analysis is an important tool to understand communities’ feelings around major issues such as COVID-19.